jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 <script src="https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/js/bootstrap.min.js" integrity="sha384-B4gt1jrGC7Jh4AgTPSdUtOBvfO8shuf57BaghqFfPlYxofvL8/KUEfYiJOMMV+rV" crossorigin="anonymous"></script>
 ```

-React however brings the HTML and JS together into one file using `JSX`.
-It can also include the CSS to make the Component self sufficient.

-JSX is a language that compiles to JavaScipt and allows us to write code that strongly resembles HTML.
+JSX is a language that allows us to enumerate JavaScipt within HTML and write more cohesive code.

 JSX is not limited to `React` and can be implemented in other frameworks.